 I had a weaver say to me online, “I follow you because of your values.”
 I don’t know this person besides the context of my online presence and it took me a little by surprise.
 I’m not sure that I’ve made my values plain.
 The breadth of my social media footprint is pretty much weaving, goats, and travel.
 For the most part, I personally don’t find social media and online forums a very satisfying place to have a meaningful conversation.
 I’m not good at it.

-In person interactions is where I can use my training as an educator, of which is still very much a work in progress.
-I learn better ways to be in the world every day.
 This does not mean that I don’t think the conversation shouldn’t happen online and I am often conflicted about not joining in more than I do.
 It is easier to behave badly online, but it is also harder to confront bad behavior in person.
-So there lies a conundrum.
-Generational differences also play a role.
+So lies a conundrum.

 What I do value about the work I do as a weaving educator is that it touches all areas of our lives in meaningful ways.
 Every single culture on earth has a weaving or spinning tradition and textile technology is pervasive and timeless.
 This, in and of itself, connects us all.
-I don’t believe that is the case for knitting—netting, perhaps.
-Sewing and stitching are also global crafts.
-In the U.S., weaving has expressed itself in really specific ways.
 I touched on those ways in my blog post on When, if ever, do you need a floor loom.
 It is not that far of a stretch to use the rigid-heddle loom as a metaphor for this larger conversation.
 I think about how it feels to be shut out because of my loom choice and imagine what it feels like to experience this because of the color of my skin, who I love, or where I come from.

 So who am I and what do I value?
-I was born in the South only three years after Jim Crow was disavowed as the law of the land.
+This is me: I was born in the South only three years after Jim Crow was disavowed as the law of the land.
 It is hard to imagine that is only fifty-five years ago and well within the living memory of many of us.
 I have heard people say that “this is not the America I grew up in” and I ask you to consider that it is possible to grow up in different Americas.
 I am a white, heterosexual female.
 Born in 1967, I am member of GenX sitting right on the cusp of the transition from Baby Boomers and precede the Millennials by 14 years.
 I have always been made aware of my whiteness from my parents and grandparents—both our historical roots and the advantages in the context of the larger society.
 This does not make me “color blind”.
 Far from it.
 It makes me aware of how I get to walk in the world as a white person.
-My maternal grandfather was my primary ethical mentor in my life.
-His family immigrated to the U.S. in search of religious freedom.
-A conscientious objector in WWII, he would not carry a gun.
-He served his country as a medic and helped evacuate two of the Nazi concentration camps.
-With a troubled heart, he showed my brother and I photos of the camps, lest we forget.
-My grandparents took their daughters to witness the Woolworth sit-ins to protest segregation in Greensboro, North Carolina, where they lived.
-I grew up in Charlottesville, Virginia, where I experienced race riots in my high school in 1983, after a truly awful editorial about how far we have come after integration was published in our school newspaper.
-(History, sadly, repeats) My father studied Civil War history in his undergraduate and graduate studies, and we had robust conversations at the dinner table on the history of presidential politics and societal conditions that give rise to the repeated test of the American experiment.
-(Most recently, I listened to Jon Meacham’s The Soul of America: The Battle for Our Better Angles, that outlines the history of presidential politics in relationship to race relations.
-It’s an interesting read and if you are looking for a long view, I highly recommend it.
-I’m also listening to White Fragility: Why It’s So Hard to Talk to White People About Race by Robin DiAngelo, Between the World and Me by Ta-Nehisi Coates, and re-listening to the plays of Ibsen that are not about inclusion per se, but about the conflicting values of a “civilized” society.)

-I have strong female role models in my mom—my biggest cheerleader—stepmother, aunt, and grandmothers, each encouraged their daughters to be independent, to follow their hearts, push boundaries, and to be responsible citizens.
-My educational training is in economic and community development and before I moved into publishing and teaching, I worked in non-profits of various kinds that had me very close to the issues of economic disparity and its relationship to diversity.
+I have strong female role models in my mom—my biggest cheerleader—aunt, and grandmothers, each encouraged their daughters to be independent, to follow their hearts, push boundaries, and to be responsible citizens.
+My educational training is in economic and community development and before I moved into publishing and teaching, I worked in non-profits of various kinds that had me very close to the issues of economic disparity.
 This indeed makes me see color more not less.
 There are countless times when my way was made easier because of the color of my skin—scholarships and brushes with police come to mind.

 It is within this context that I live my life—appealing to our better angels and not feeding the trolls.
 This stuff is messy, really messy, and most change is.
 History makes neat work of it, but lived experience is much different.